v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 >
 > [`UpdateExpression : LeftHandSideExpression`](https://tc39.es/ecma262/#prod-UpdateExpression)

-None of the productions of `LeftHandSideExpression` sound particularly degenerate, but we just need to know (or find out) that a `NewExpression` doesn't actually have to have a `new`.
+None of the productions of `LeftHandSideExpression` sound particularly degenerate, but we just need to know (or find out) that a `NewExpression` doesn't actually have to have the `new` keyword.

 > [`LeftHandSideExpression : NewExpression`](https://tc39.es/ecma262/#prod-LeftHandSideExpression)
 >